Loading Results

 • Focused therapy of aggressive prostate cancer

-We are also developing nuclear imaging agents, including F18-labeled chlofarabin, to predict response to deoxycytidine kinase -targeting treatment, nuclear imaging probes for detection of neurodegenerative diseases, and studying sodium-glucose transporters for treatment planning and prediction of therapeutic efficacy.
-Finally, we are developing contrast-enhanced dynamic magnetic resonance fingerprinting (MRF) for imaging polycystic kidney disease and cancer.
+Nuclear imaging agents developed include F18-labeled chlofarabin, to predict response to deoxycytidine kinase -targeting treatment, nuclear imaging probes for detection of neurodegenerative diseases, and studying sodium-glucose transporters for treatment planning and prediction of therapeutic efficacy.
+We are also developing contrast-enhanced dynamic magnetic resonance fingerprinting (MRF) for imaging polycystic kidney disease and cancer.